r888888888/archives/README.md

-Archives is a service for storing versioned data from [Danbooru](https://danbooru.donmai.us).
+Archives is a service for storing versioned data.